-Imagination Stage acknowledges that the land on which our theatre home sits was, and is still, inhabited and cared for by the Piscataway Conoy and Piscataway tribes.
+Imagination Stage acknowledges that the land and water on which our theatre home sits was, and is still, inhabited and cared for by the Susquehannock tribe, and Piscataway Peoples, including the Piscataway Conoy Tribe and Choptico Band of the Piscataway Indian Nation.
 We are grateful for their past and continued stewardship of this land.
-The Piscataway and Piscataway Conoy tribes, especially their children, have powerful voices that have often been silenced throughout history.
+Indigenous people, especially their children, have powerful voices that have often been silenced throughout history.

 What is a Land Acknowledgement?

 A Land Acknowledgement is a formal statement that acknowledges and respects the stewardship of the First People who lived on this land many thousands of years before our organization.
 It brings to the forefront the continuing relationship between First Peoples and their traditional homelands.
 A relationship that continues despite the forced removal of First People from their ancestral homes.